-I am so glad I am finally able to share with you a recipe for linzer cookies.
-These beautiful cookies are great for holidays, and can be made in different shapes and sizes each time.
-I was really eager to try them out and as Easter is rapidly approaching I think it is a perfect time for them, especially that strawberry season begins.
+I am so glad I am finally able to share with you this recipe for Strawberry Cardamom Linzer Cookies.
+These beautiful cookies are great for holidays and can be made in different shapes and sizes each time.
+I was eager to try them out and as Easter is rapidly approaching I think it is a perfect time for them, especially since strawberry season begins.
 These nutty flavorful cookies always make a good impression on holiday tables and they taste even better than they look.
-What better way to welcome spring that keeps delaying to arrive than with these flower shaped cookies?
+What better way to welcome spring than with these flower-shaped cookies?

-Linzer cookies are usually spiced with cinnamon and have raspberry jam for filling but this time I’ve wanted something different.
+Linzer cookies are usually spiced with cinnamon and have raspberry jam for the filling.
+This time I wanted something different.
 I’ve used homemade strawberry jam for filling and cardamom instead of cinnamon as it makes such a good pair with the strawberries.
-Added cardamom in both cookies and jam, the flavor is not too intense, just the right amount to make you fall in love with these cookies from the first bite.
+I added cardamom in both cookies and jam and the flavor is not too intense.
+It is just the right amount to make you fall in love with these cookies from the first bite.

-These strawberry cardamom linzer cookies completely melt in your mouth, they are good to serve from the moment you sandwich them together though after a couple of hours or the day after are totally divine.
+These strawberry cardamom Linzer cookies completely melt in your mouth.
+They are good to serve from the moment you sandwich them together though after a couple of hours or the day after are divine.
 The flavors combine so well, and the cookies get softened a bit from the jam.
-Definitely one of best cookies ever.
+They are one of the best cookies ever.

 Strawberry Cardamom Linzer Cookies